datacarpentry/astronomy-python/_episodes/04-select.md

 src="https://github.com/datacarpentry/astronomy-python/raw/gh-pages/fig/gd1-2.png" alt="Figure from Price-Whelan and Bonaca paper showing phi1 vs phi2 in GD-1 after selecting on proper motion.">

-This panel shows stars selected based on proper motion only, so it is comparable to our figure (although notice that it covers a wider region).
+This panel shows stars selected based on proper motion only, so it is comparable to our figure (although notice that the original figure covers a wider region).

-In the next lesson, we will use photometry data from Pan-STARRS to do a second round of filtering, and see if we can replicate this panel.
+In the next episode, we will use photometry data from Pan-STARRS to do a second round of filtering, and see if we can replicate this panel.

 <img height="150"
 src="https://github.com/datacarpentry/astronomy-python/raw/gh-pages/fig/gd1-4.png" alt="Figure from Price-Whelan and Bonaca paper showing phi1 vs phi2 in GD-1 after selecting on proper motion and photometry.">

-Later we'll see how to add annotations like the ones in the figure and customize the style of the figure to present the results clearly and compellingly.
+Later we will learn how to add annotations like the ones in the figure and customize the style of the figure to present the results clearly and compellingly.

 ## Summary

-In the previous lesson we downloaded data for a large number of stars and then selected a small fraction of them based on proper motion.
+In the previous episode we downloaded data for a large number of stars and then selected a small fraction of them based on proper motion.

-In this lesson, we improved this process by writing a more complex query that uses the database to select stars based on proper motion.
+In this episode, we improved this process by writing a more complex query that uses the database to select stars based on proper motion.
-This process requires more computation on the Gaia server, but then we're able to either:
+This process requires more computation on the Gaia server, but then we are able to either:

 1. Search the same region and download less data, or

 2. Search a larger region while still downloading a manageable amount of data.

-In the next lesson, we'll learn about the database `JOIN` operation, which we will use in later lessons to join our Gaia data with photometry data from Pan-STARRS.
+In the next episode, we will learn about the database `JOIN` operation, which we will use in later episodes to join our Gaia data with photometry data from Pan-STARRS.